orb-community/pktvisor-website/docs/docs.md

 ```

-### Command Line UI Usage
+### Command-Line UI Usage

-The command line UI (`pktvisor-cli`) connects directly to a pktvisord agent to visualize the real time stream
+The command-line UI (`pktvisor-cli`) connects directly to a pktvisord agent to visualize the real-time stream
-summarization, which is by default a sliding 5 minute time window.
-It can also connect to an agent running on a remote
+summarization, which is by default a sliding 5-minute time window.
+It can also connect to an agent running on a remote host.
-host.

 ```
 docker run --rm ns1labs/pktvisor pktvisor-cli -h